CivicActions/ssp-toolkit/docs/controls/AT.md

 CivicActions has developed, documented and disseminated to personnel awareness and training policy that addresses purpose, scope, roles, responsibilities, management commitment, coordination among organizational entities, and compliance; and procedures to facilitate the implementation of the policy and associated controls.
 This information is maintained in the CivicActions Awareness and Training (AT) Policy.
 This document can be found in the CivicActions Compliance Docs GitHub repository at <https://github.com/CivicActions/compliance-docs>.

+##### Project

+Security awareness and training policy and procedures are formally documented in None, which provides the roles and responsibilities as it pertains to security awareness and training.
+The Department will ensure all users, including managers and senior executives, are exposed to basic information system security awareness materials before authorizing access to the system and at least annually thereafter.
+Client documents and monitors all individual information system security training activities including basic security awareness training.
+OMB reviews and updates the policy as necessary.

 ### AT-2: Security Awareness Training

 ```text